omerjakoby/Quill/backend/pkg/transport/quill/README.md

 Because this endpoint reveals the existence of user accounts, each server operator is responsible for protecting its users from enumeration attacks and for acting as a good citizen on the network.
 This responsibility includes:

 *   **Behavioral Monitoring:** Servers **MUST** monitor the rate of `FETCH_KEYS` requests from peer servers.
 An abnormally high volume of requests indicates a potential attack or compromised server, which should be temporarily or permanently blocked.
-*   **Federation Trust Policy:** Servers **SHOULD** maintain a trust policy (e.g., a blocklist of peer certificates or domains) to immediately cut off communication with known bad actors.
+*   **Federation Trust Policy:** Servers **SHOULD** maintain a trust policy (e.g., a blacklist of peer certificates or domains) to immediately cut off communication with known bad actors.

 ---